BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 3. Same as in Main Flow
 4. Same as in Exceptional Flow #3
 5. Same as in Exceptional Flow #3
-6. Destination address is central bank address
+6. Destination address is token issuer address
 7. *Smart Contract* returns success indicator to *User*

 ##### Exceptional Flow #6: